Dries Van Langenhove: Controversies

 In 2017, Van Langenhove set up a youth movement called Schild & Vrienden which shared right-wing memes and participated in political demonstrations.
-An investigation by Belgian TV show Pano and journalist Tim Verheyden found that members of the group were sharing racist, antisemitic and sexist content and memes on Facebook and Discord groups.
+An investigation by the Belgian TV show Pano and journalist Tim Verheyden found that members of the group were sharing racist, antisemitic and sexist content and memes on Facebook and Discord groups.
 In these groups, Verheyden also encountered posts promoting violence, as well as references to Nazi Germany.
 The group was also investigated under potential breaches of the 1981 anti-racism law.
-As a result of the investigation Van Langenhove, who denied involvement in sharing content in any of the groups, was temporarily suspended as a student by the university of Ghent.
+As a result of the investigation Van Langenhove, who denied involvement in sharing content in any of the groups, was temporarily suspended as a student by Ghent University.

-On November 25, 2020, the judicial investigation was concluded by investigating judge Annemie Serlippens and communicated to the public prosecutor's office.
+On 25 November 2020, the judicial investigation was concluded by investigating judge Annemie Serlippens and communicated to the public prosecutor's office.
 The public prosecutor's office then asked the Chamber of Representatives to refer Van Langenhove to the criminal court.
 On 21 January 2021 the public prosecutor's office asked parliament to lift the parliamentary immunity of Van Langenhove due to an investigation into breaching of the anti-racism law, the Belgian Holocaust denial law and weapon law.
 Van Langenhoven and eight other core members of Schild en Vrienden were to appear in the Ghent court on 25 April 2022.
-However, Van Langenhove submitted a request of recusal against Serlippens citing political bias that she had previously liked and retweeted a poem on Twitter referring to him and former immigration minister Theo Francken as "rancid" and "fascist."
+However, Van Langenhove submitted a request of recusal against Serlippens citing political bias, claiming that she had previously liked and retweeted a poem on Twitter referring to him and former immigration minister Theo Francken as "rancid" and "fascist."
 Serlippens subsequently withdrew from the judicial investigation as a result and a new investigating judge was appointed.
-A fresh appeal made by Van Langenhove to investigate political impartiality in the trial was refused by the new judge and the Court of appeal.
+A fresh appeal made by Van Langenhove to investigate political impartiality in the trial was refused by the new judge and the Belgian Court of appeal.
 In September 2021, Van Langenhove's lawyer requested that certain investigative actions against him be annulled on grounds of bias and breach of privacy.
 In 2023, the trial against Van Langenhove and Schild & Vrienden was scheduled for September.
-In March 2024, he received a 1-year prison term for inciting violence, and also banned from running for elections for ten years.
+In March 2024, he received a 1-year prison term for inciting violence, and was banned from running for elected political office for ten years.
+In June 2025, the Court of Appeal upheld the guilty verdict, but suspended the prison sentence due to delay.
+His further appeal was rejected by the Cours de Cassation in January 2026.